Cartan projections of fiber products and non quasi-isometric embeddings: Introduction

-\textbf{Acknowledgements.} I would like to thank Richard Canary, Fanny Kassel and Mihalis Sykiotis for interesting discussions.
-I would also like to thank IH\'ES for providing excellent working conditions.
+\textbf{Acknowledgements.} I would like to thank Richard Canary, Fanny Kassel, Claudio Llosa Isenrich, Alan Reid and Mihalis Sykiotis for interesting discussions, as well as the anonymous referees for their comments.
+I would also like to thank IH\'ES, where this project started, for providing excellent working conditions.
 This project received funding from the European Research Council (ERC) under the European's Union Horizon 2020 research and innovation programme (ERC starting grant DiGGeS, grant agreement No 715982).